 What is Being Done to Address This Crisis?

 The CFSRE specializes in forensic testing of biological, chemical and toxicological materials.
-In 2016, we began receiving requests to develop a qualitative toxicological test to analyze wildlife samples that were suspected to have been poisoned by poachers.
-From the initial inquiry we have developed a network with preservation groups in South Africa and other African countries who are investigating poisoning deaths of protected species.
-Since many African nations are not equipped with the necessary technology to detect poisons, our pilot project has trained and educated collaborators to safely collect, preserve, process and ship samples to our laboratory.
-When suspected poisoning samples arrive at our facility, Meaghan Drumm MSFS (project lead research scientist) utilizes a basic liquid-liquid extraction and conducts analysis using the Waters Acquity UPLC coupled to a Waters Xevo TQD MS. Sample types have ranged from baited fruit, stomach, intestinal and crop contents, muscle, urine, liver, serum, and tissue.
+In 2016, we began receiving requests to develop a qualitative toxicological test to analyze samples from wildlife and bait that was suspected of being poisoned by poachers and others.
+From the initial inquiry, we have developed a network with conservation groups in South Africa and other African countries including Great Plains Conservation, Victoria Falls Wildlife Trust, WD4C and CARACAL, who are investigating poisoning deaths of protected species and other wildlife.
+Considering many African nations are not equipped with our laboratory's capacity to detect poisons, our pilot project has trained and educated collaborators to safely collect, preserve, process and ship samples to us for analysis.
+When suspected poisoning samples arrive at our facility, a basic liquid-liquid extraction is utilized and follow-up analysis is conducted using the Waters Acquity UPLC coupled to a Waters Xevo TQD MS. Sample types have ranged from baited fruit, stomach, intestinal and crop contents, muscle, urine, liver, serum, and tissue.
 Positive results have revealed that carbofuran, aldicarb, and monocrotophos are the dominant pesticides used in these poisonings.

-When positive test results are detected, we identify the substance used in the poisonings in order to assist conservation organizations with wildlife rehabilitation.
-We also share the findings with our collaborators and conservation organizations working with communities to teach them the benefits of safely living with wildlife and help eliminate the use of poisons in human/wildlife conflict, and with humanitarian organizations that are working to alert communities of the dangers of releasing poisons into the ecosystem resulting in a collapse of the wildlife bionetwork.
+When positive test results are detected, we identify the substance used in the poisonings in order to assist wildlife advocates with wildlife conservation and rehabilitation efforts.
+We also share the findings with our collaborators conservation and humanitarian organizations working with communities to teach them the benefits of safely living with wildlife by substituting proven methods to address human.wildlife conflict therefore eliminating the use of poisons.
+Communities are being educated about the dangers of releasing poisons into the ecosystem resulting in the collapse of the wildlife bionetwork.

-Currently, we at the CFSRE are growing our forensic wildlife program, presenting findings at international chemistry and toxicology conferences, and expanding the reach of this initiative through a growing network of project collaborators and sponsors.
-For more information and to find out how you can get involved, please contact Meaghan Drumm MSFS (Meaghan.Drumm@frfoundation.org).
+Currently, we at the CFSRE are continually developing and improving our forensic wildlife program, presenting findings at international chemistry and toxicology conferences, and expanding the reach of this initiative through a growing network of project collaborators and sponsors.
+For more information and to find out how you can get involved, please email: Wildlife.Poisoning@frfoundation.org.

 Dr. Barry K. Logan, Executive Director, holds a dual appointment at the CFSRE as well as Sr. VP of Forensic Science Initiatives and Chief Scientist at NMS Labs.
 He is a renowned Forensic Toxicologist experienced in the administration of federal and NGO research